josenarvaezp/ribble/design/SERVERLESSDATAPROCESSING.md

 - Driver: where does the driver live and how does it communicate with the rest of the resouces.
 Synch communiction to keep track of resources means that the driver must persist for the duration of the job.
 This brings up two probles, first it means that the platfrom depends on the driver running for the duration of the job and this makes the framework not entirely serverless.
 In the other side, if the framework runs in a serverless function then it means the framework is restricted to the maximum amount of time the functino can run for (AWS has a 15 min max).

 - Communication: serverless functions do not have a natural way of communicating with each other, and given their stateless nature, a work around is used by all frameworks.
 Corral uses s3, and it creates a folder for each key it encountersso that the reducers only need to look at one forder (shuffling step done).
 PyWren rellies on the programmer to define the shuffling step (given that we want this framework to be as simple as possible we avoid doing that).
 It is important to notice that given that we depend on external services, extra care should be taken to make sure each of the resources can scale up as desired to avoid having a bottleneck anywhere in the system.
 Quobole relies on a single VM for inter-process comuniction which becomes a bottleneck for big datasets.

-## My framework considerations
-- To simplify the framework to developers, all data is combined in the mapper before sending it to the reducers.
-This means that the output of the mapper needs to be no larger than the memory limit of the serverless function.
-Note that the input data for the mapper is streamed into the mapper, hence there is no correlation between the input size with the functins's memory size.
-For example, a mapper that reads 1 GB, but beacause of the filtering, outputs a 1 MB size does not need to have a memory size of 1GB.

 ## Resources: